Ananuri: Architecture

 The fortifications consist of two castles joined by a crenellated curtain wall.
 The upper fortification with a large square tower, known as Sheupovari, is well preserved and is the location of the last defense of the Aragvi against the Shanshe.
 The lower fortification, with a round tower, is mostly in ruins.

-Within the complex, amongst other buildings, are two churches.
+Within the complex are two churches among other buildings.
 The older Church of the Virgin, which abuts a tall square tower, has the graves of some of the Dukes of Aragvi.
 It dates from the first half of the 17th century, and was built of brick.
 The interior is no longer decorated, but of interest is a stone baldaquin erected by the widow of the Duke Edishera, who died in 1674.

-The larger Church of the Mother of God (Ghvtismshobeli), built in 1689 for the son of Duke Bardzim.
+The larger Church of the Mother of God (Ghvtismshobeli) was built in 1689 for the son of Duke Bardzim.
 It is a central dome style structure with richly decorated façades, including a carved north entrance and a carved grapevine cross on the south façade.
 It also contains the remains of a number of frescoes, most of which were destroyed by the fire in the 18th century.